 Panama has the second largest economy in Central America and it is also the fastest growing economy and the largest per capita consumer in Central America.
 In 2013, Panama ranked 5th among Latin American countries in terms of the Human Development Index, and 59th in the world.
 Since 2010, Panama remains as the second most competitive economy in Latin America according to the Global Competitiveness Index from the World Economic Forum.

 Revenue from canal tolls continues to represent a significant portion of Panama’s GDP.
-The Panama Canal expansion project (also called the Third Set of Locks Project) is intended to double the capacity of the Panama Canal by 2015 by creating a new lane of traffic and allowing more and larger ships to transit.
-Together, the existing and new locks will approximately double the capacity of the present canal.
+The Panama Canal expansion project (also called the Third Set of Locks Project) finished in 2016, created a new lane of traffic and allowing more and larger ships to transit.
+Together, the existing and new locks approximately double the capacity of the old canal.

 1. The cost of living is affordable.
 Outside Panama City, it remains possible to retire in a beach community, on the country’s Azuero Peninsula, on a budget of U.S. $1,200 per month or less.